Download Zipped Enrolled WP 8.0 SB0222.ZIP 15,784 Bytes

 creditor, or claimant, in alphabetical order, the name of the mortgagor or person charged with the

-encumbrance, the date of the instrument, [
+encumbrance, the date of the instrument, [time of filing, nature] the time of recording, the kind of

-and "the entry number[
+and "the entry number[,]";

 (i) keep a miscellaneous index, in which the recorder shall enter all instruments of a